Speakers and Facilitators

 By unpacking the authoring, publishing and everyday reading practices of three selected texts, in her thesis Sandra shines a light on the creative practice of authoring and the publishing processes of three independent Australian publishers, constructing a picture of how these texts play out in the ‘hearts and minds’ of their everyday readers.

-This year Sandra saw her sons turn 18, 17 and 11 and also become a columnist with the fortnightly National Indigenous Times.
+In 2011 Sandra saw her sons turn 18, 17 and 11 and also become a columnist with the fortnightly National Indigenous Times.
 A Wakka Wakka woman, a Murri, Sandra is also a member and delegate of the National Congress of Australia’s First Peoples.
 She is actively involved in the politics of representation and advocacy at the local and national levels.

 Janenne Willis, facilitator